bugbard-cryptid/Picotron-Lua-Libraries/README.md

 # Picotron-Lua-Libraries
-little libraries that i've written for myself in my time with picotron! feel free to use these as you please - credit is not required at all, but will make me smile a little.
+little libraries that i've written for myself in my time with picotron! feel free to use these as you please - credit is not required at all, but will make me smile a little

-all of these are subject to change!
+all of these are subject to change, and are made for my own personal use first and foremost!! i am only sharing these just in case someone else will find them useful, too... thank you for understanding

 ## menu.lua
 allows you to create simple menus with `menu.new{}`. supports functionalities like: